silencer1127/silencer1127.github.io/index.md

 <i class="fa fa-envelope-o" aria-hidden="true"></i> Email: jli112 <i class="fa fa-at" aria-hidden="true"></i> mgh![](/images/dot.jpg)harvard![](/images/dot.jpg)edu

 **About**:
-I am a Research Fellow under a joint supervision by Dr. [Bruce Fischl](http://www.nmr.mgh.harvard.edu/user/5499){:target="fischl"} in the [Laboratory for Computational Neuroimaging (LCN)](http://www.nmr.mgh.harvard.edu/lab/lcn){:target="lcn"} at the Martinos Center and Dr. [Brian Edlow](https://www.comarecoverylab.org/brian-l-edlow-md){:target="edlow"} in the [Laboratory for NeuroImaging of Coma and Consciousness (NICC)](https://www.comarecoverylab.org/){:target="nicc"} at MGH, HMS.
+I am a Research Fellow under a joint supervision by Dr. [Bruce Fischl](http://www.nmr.mgh.harvard.edu/user/5499){:target="fischl"}, Dr. [Adrian Dalca](https://www.mit.edu/~adalca/){:target="dalca"} in the [Laboratory for Computational Neuroimaging (LCN)](http://www.nmr.mgh.harvard.edu/lab/lcn){:target="lcn"} at the Martinos Center and Dr. [Brian Edlow](https://www.comarecoverylab.org/brian-l-edlow-md){:target="edlow"} in the [Laboratory for NeuroImaging of Coma and Consciousness (NICC)](https://www.comarecoverylab.org/){:target="nicc"} at MGH, HMS.
 I received my Ph.D degree in the [Biomedical Imaging Group](https://neuroimage.usc.edu/neuro){:target="biglab"}, ECE, USC in 2019, advised by Dr. [Richard Leahy](https://neuroimage.usc.edu/neuro/Members/Leahy){:target="leahy"}.
-My research interests lie in the application of statistical signal and image processing and machine learning theory to modeling and analysis of biomedical data.
-Of particular recent interest, I'm focusing on the development of computational methods for analysis and inference of brain connectivity using data from a variety of spatiotemporal imaging modalities, such as stereotactic electro-encephalography (SEEG) and functional magnetic resonance imaging (fMRI).
+My research interests lie in the application of statistical signal and image processing and machine learning theory to modeling and analysis of neuroimaging data.
+Of particular recent interest, I'm focusing on the development of computational methods for functional connectivity analysis and functional registration.

 ## News

+- 2024/03: Congrats to Hussam for the study of ["Is high-frequency activity at seizure onset inhibitory?
+A stereoelectroencephalographic study of motor cortex seizures"](https://doi.org/10.1002/ana.26883){:target="_blank"} publised in *Annals of Neurology*.

 - 2023/08: Congratulations to Thandar and Olesya for the work ["Stereo-electroencephalography guided laser ablation in neocortical epilepsy: Electrophysiological correlations and outcome"](https://doi.org/10.1111/epi.17739){:target="_blank"} published in *Epilepsia*.